EBZebra/docs/edge/source/guide/datawedge.md

 11. Confirm that the 'Profile enabled' checkbox is checked.
 12. **Uncheck the 'Enabled' checkboxes of the Barcode Input, Keystroke Output and Intent Output sections**.

+&#42; *Steps shown for Android; corresponging steps for Windows will vary slightly*.

 >**NOTE: While such a profile is enabled, your app will not be able to scan using the Enterprise Browser APIs**.
 If API-based scanning is required, simply disable DataWedge using the steps below.
 For more information about potential DataWedge conflicts, please see Potential Conflicts, below.

 ###Disabling DataWedge